-In this post our question comes from Clare, and she writes, “My one-year-old is waking up at 4:00am, and won’t go back to sleep even after I nurse him.
+In this post our question comes from Clare.
+She writes: “My one-year-old is waking up at 4:00am, and won’t go back to sleep.
+Even after I nursed him.
 He then struggles to make it to his first nap of the day.
 He goes to bed at 7:30pm, and has two solid naps during the day.
 How can I fix this?”

-First of all, Clare, please remember that you are not alone in this.
-This is the number 1 question that I get from parents every day, who are trying to prevent their babies from waking up too early.
-So in order to help I’ve got three tips for you, Clare, and for any other parent out there facing the same struggles.
+Clare, please remember that you are not alone in this.
+This is the number 1 question that I get from parents every day.
+Those parents are trying to prevent their babies from waking up too early.
+So in order to help I’ve got three tips for you, and for any other parent facing the same struggles.

-Tip number 2 I would like to turn into concern number 2, Clare, and that’s the fact that you’re nursing him at 4:00am.
+I would like to turn into concern number 2.
+And that’s the fact that you’re nursing him at 4:00am.
 Given his age, there should be absolutely no reason why your child would need a night feed.
-My worry with this is that 4:00am might actually start to get earlier and earlier, and instead of buying you more time, you may just lose out, as to a baby there’s no difference between a 2:00am feed and a 4:00am feed.
+My worry with this is that 4:00am might actually start to get earlier and earlier.
+Instead of buying you more time, you may just lose out.
+As to a baby there’s no difference between a 2:00am feed and a 4:00am feed.
 I want you to consider stopping that breastfeed.

 There’s absolutely no reason why he would need it.
 You might actually be stimulating him and waking him up.
 After his feeding, he goes back to the cot and thinks, “What are we doing here?
 I feel ready to go.
 Let’s start the day.”
 That’s why you’re having the struggles that you are.
 I hope that makes sense?

-Tip number 3 is the morning nap.
-You’ve mentioned in your question that he’s having a really hard time making it to his first nap of the day.
-I find that what can happen is, if a baby wakes up too early in the morning, gets up and starts his day, he’s going to be fatigued fairly quickly.
+You mentioned that he’s having a really hard time making it to his first nap of the day.
+If a baby wakes up too early in the morning, gets up and starts his day.
+He’s going to be fatigued fairly quickly.
 It’s tempting to start putting him down earlier and earlier and earlier for that morning nap, especially as a tired mum.
 You don’t want to do that.
-If you start doing this, you will get stuck in this vicious cycle of your baby waking up too early, going down for a nap at 7AM, and throwing off your whole day.
+If you start doing this, you will get stuck in this vicious cycle of your baby waking up too early.
+Then going down for a nap at 7AM, and throwing off your whole day.
 That will just absolutely mess up his body clock.
-You’ll have to introduce a third nap, which will be completely foreign to him, and it’ll just cause a whole bunch of additional (and avoidable) problems.
+You’ll have to introduce a third nap, which will be completely foreign to him.
+And it’ll just cause a whole bunch of additional (and avoidable) problems.

 Even though it’s really tough, you’ve really got to hang on to his normal nap time.
-If it’s 9:30am even if he’s been up since 4:30am, you’ve got to hang in there until 9:30am.
-My advice would be to give him a bit of fresh air around 8:00am and make sure that you give him enough snacks and food to keep his energy levels up, to really encourage him to hang in there.
+If it’s 9:30am even if he’s been up since 4:30am.
+You got to hang in there until 9:30am.
+My advice would be to give him a bit of fresh air around 8:00am.
+Make sure that you give him enough snacks and food to keep his energy levels up.
+This will really encourage him to hang in there.

-I hope I’ve been able to help you Clare, and I hope you and your baby boy get that full night’s sleep really soon!
-If you are in a similar situation, if you’ve tried some things and it’s not improving I’m available for one on one support to help you all get the sleep you need and deserve.
-Please send me a message to firstname.lastname@example.org and I’d be happy to schedule a free of charge phone call with you.
+I hope I’ve been able to help you Clare.
+I also hope you and your baby boy get that full night’s sleep really soon!
+If you are in a similar situation, if you’ve tried some things and it’s not improving, I’m available for one on one support to help you all get the sleep you need and deserve.
+Please send me a message to email@example.com and I’d be happy to schedule a free of charge phone call with you.